clausnz/php-helpers/README.md

 ### isAndroid

-Determes if the current user agent is running on an Android device.
+Determes if the current device is running an Android operating system.

 ```php
 Dev::isAndroid(  ): boolean